Harvey Rosenfield, Founder

-John W. Ennis is a filmmaker and author.
-His feature films are PAY 2 PLAY: Democracy’s High Stakes, about money in politics, FREE FOR ALL!
-One Dude’s Quest to Save Our Elections, about voter suppression, and the Upright Citizens Brigade‘s Wild Girls Gone starring Amy Poehler and Matt Walsh.
+John Ennis is a filmmaker and author.
+His feature films are PAY 2 PLAY: Democracy’s High Stakes, exploring the role of money in politics, FREE FOR ALL!
+One Dude’s Quest to Save Our Elections, chronicling widespread voter disenfranchisement, and the Upright Citizens Brigade‘s Wild Girls Gone starring Amy Poehler and Matt Walsh.
 Ennis has written for The Huffington Post, The Onion, and Melrose & Fairfax.
 He is a co-founder of Video the Vote, a citizen journalism project exposing election problems, and served as executive director and board member for Public Interest Pictures.
 He attended the film schools at New York University and University of Southern California and has taught documentary filmmaking at UCLA Extension.
 His book, Where Else But The Streets: A Street Art Dossier, chronicles political street art in Los Angeles.

 Jonathan Phenix, Staff Attorney

 Jonathan Phenix is a staff attorney at Consumer Watchdog.
 His practice focuses on enforcing Proposition 103 and its mandate that insurance companies justify auto, homeowners, and business insurance rates.